HNUHPC/DeepThinking/content/authors/ningqiao/_index.md

   - Master
 ---

-Qiao Ning is information science and engineering college of Hunan University members, graduate student in grade one.
-Her research interest is data compression.
+Qiao Ning is a first-year graduate student at the College of Information Science and Engineering, Hunan University.
+Her research focuses on data compression.